Fresh summer herbs used in their best form: in a fresh herb butter, with cheese and baked to perfection for this flatbread recipe!

 - For the pizza toppings:

-- 2½ tablespoons fresh herb butter (mix 1 tablespoon fresh herbs with 2 tablespoons butter)
+- 2 1/2 tablespoons fresh herb butter make your own -mix 1 tablespoon fresh herbs with 2 tablespoons butter and 1 pressed garlic clove or use recipe

-- 6 vine tomatoes, cut into wedges (or you could use 2 roma tomatoes)
+- 6 small-medium vine tomatoes cut into wedges (or you could use 2 large roma tomatoes)

 - To make the dough: combine water (I just turn my faucet on hot and let it run for 30 seconds or until it's warm to touch, you could also microwave your water to get it warm), yeast, honey, and olive oil in a large bowl.
 Stir once or twice, then let sit for 10 minute, or until foamy on top.